Meet the Founders

 Master's in Computational Neuroscience, CentraleSupélec, France.
 General MBA certification, STOA.

 Before Emote, he founded and scaled a consumer business, learning firsthand how to build for real people and when to walk away.
-He brings together neuroscience, consumer product instinct, and founder-led user research to build Emote around how people actually experience and work through their emotions.
+He brings neuroscience, consumer product instinct, and founder-led user research to build Emote around how people actually experience and work through their emotions.

 Investor corner